Miami Beach says law-breaking partiers no longer tolerated

 “It is no longer sufficient to treat what has historically been defined as “high impact periods” as anomalies when every weekend brings significant crowds and challenges,” Hudak said.

 Gelber said more than half of the nearly 1,600 arrests in 2021 came from the entertainment district, where speeding, fights and gun violence have become commonplace.
-The city seized more than 500 guns this year and now have 870 surveillance cameras on the lookout.
+The city seized more than 500 guns this year and now has 870 surveillance cameras operational.

 “Every few days, I call a police officer who has been injured in the line of duty,” the mayor said.
 “Few cities face these challenges or ask as much of police.”